 To apply, please fill out the Visiting Elective Scholarship Program Application:

-If you are applying for a scholarship for electives in Emergency Medicine, General Surgery, or Radiology, please apply through the Department-Specific VESP Application links below:
+If you are applying for a scholarship for electives in Emergency Medicine or General Surgery, please apply through the Department-Specific VESP Application links below:

 US Medical and Osteopathic Students

 - Only students enrolled at an affiliated LCME-accredited institution or COCA-accredited, AACOM member institutions may use VSAS to submit applications and supporting documentation.